RitchieLab/LPC/README.md

-# LPC Documentation for the Epistasis Lab
+# LPC Documentation for the Ritchie Lab

-*Written by members (and friends) of the lab.*
+*Written by members (and friends) of the Moore lab (https://github.com/EpistasisLab) and modified by the Ritchie Lab.*

 ## Contents